 Welcome to www.vickyruppert.com!
 I am pleased you have stopped by in your web travels.
 Let me introduce the various parts of my website.
 Moving On is in blog style and covers various topics about moving on in life after the death of a loved-one, in my case, my sweet husband Jim.
 He succumbed to hereditary Alzheimer’s after 19 years with the disease.

 The topics can be broad, serious, or funny depending on their content.
 We all have struggles in life, hidden or exposed, but they are there for all of us.
 I hope you will find the articles in Moving On amusing and helpful!

 Please click on Our Book to learn more about Singing in the Rain: Weathering the Storm of Dementia with Humor, Love, & Patience written with my co-author, Ann Henderberg.
-We met in support group for caregivers of loved ones with dementia in 2008.
+We met in support group for caregivers of loved-ones with dementia in 2008.
 We became fast friends very quickly and supported each other throughout our last three years of caregiving.
-When you begin reading it, you’ll discover two friends you never knew you had who will help you on our very personal journey.
-You'll be glad you did!
+We have been told by many readers that once you begin reading it, you’ll discover two friends you never knew you had who will take you on our very personal journey.

 Learning to adjust when a loved one has dementia is unlike anything we have learned before.
 It takes all new skills and adjustments we must make in ourselves …. because our loved ones can’t.
 It takes a lot of trial and error, thinking what it must be like to be “in their shoes”, and learning the gift of living “in the moment”.
 Learn more under Thoughts On Dementia.